wafles38/Windscribe-cli_randomizer/Readme.md

 # Randomization script to connect to a random location on Windscribe VPN

 This is a simply script that will allow you to connect to a random server on Windscribe VPN.
 Currently on Windscribe CLI v1.4 this is not possible without this script, you are only able to connect to a specific location or to the fastest server (best).
-It first selects a random country, then a random region of the country, and then it selects a random server.
+This script first selects a random country, then a random region of the country, and then it selects a random server.

 This app is compatible with both free accounts and paid accounts